CLOSE X

 In Rothenburg, Germany “It’s Beginning to Look a Lot Like…”

-Later that afternoon, as I was wandering back towards the meeting area for the bus that brought our group here, I made a detour into a small shop on the south end of the Market Square that was filled with all sorts of beer steins, cuckoo clocks and Christmas decorations.
-Browsing about I heard a couple of people say they thought this was the best shop they had been in.
-I guessed it probably was since I noticed the selection was certainly more varied and of higher quality than some other shops.
+Later that afternoon, as I was wandering back towards the meeting area for our tour bus, I made a detour into a small shop.
+On the south end of the market square, it was overflowing with beer steins, cuckoo clocks, and Christmas decorations.
+While browsing, I heard a couple of people say this was the best shop they had been in.
+It probably was, since I noticed the selection was more varied and of higher quality than some other shops.

-When I stepped outside once again into the falling snow, now tapering off, my ears immediately picked up the sound of a holiday tune.
-I followed my ears, walking past the shop and then turned the corner.
+When I stepped outside once again into the falling snow, my ears immediately picked up the sound of a holiday tune.
+I followed my ears, walking past the shop, and then turned the corner.

 • Christmas River Cruises – It’s Time to Book